Hervé This

 Hervé This (/fr/; born 5 June 1955), sometimes named Hervé This-Benckhard or Hervé This vo Kientza, is a French physical chemist who works for the Institut National de la Recherche Agronomique at AgroParisTech, in Paris, France.
-His main area of scientific research is molecular and physical gastronomy, that is the science that studies culinary transformations).
+His main area of scientific research is molecular and physical gastronomy, that is the science that studies culinary transformations.

 Career

 With the late Nicholas Kurti, he coined the scientific term "Molecular and Physical Gastronomy" in 1988, which he shortened to "Molecular Gastronomy" after Kurti's death in 1998.
-Graduated from ESPCI Paris, he obtained a Ph.D from the Pierre and Marie Curie University, under the title La gastronomie moléculaire et physique.
+After graduating from ESPCI Paris, he obtained a PhD from Pierre and Marie Curie University, under the title La gastronomie moléculaire et physique.
 He has written many scientific publications, as well as several books on the subject, which can be understood even by those who have little or no knowledge of chemistry, but so far only four have been translated into English.
 He also collaborates with the magazine Pour la Science (the French edition of Scientific American), the aim of which is to present scientific concepts to the general public.
 Member of the Académie d'agriculture de France since 2010, he was the president of the Section "Human Food" for 9 years.
-In 2004, he was invited by the French Academy of sciences to create the Foundation "Food Science & Culture", of which he was appointed the Scientific Director.
-The same year, he was asked to create the Institute for Advanced Studies of Taste ("Hautes Études du Goût") with the University of Reims Champagne Ardenne, of which he is the President of the Educational Program.
-In 2011, he was appointed as a Consulting Professor of AgroParisTech, and he was also asked to create courses on science and technology at Sciences Po Paris.
+In 2004, he was invited by the French Academy of sciences to create the "Food Science & Culture" Foundation, of which he was appointed the Scientific Director.
+That same year, he was asked to create the Institute for Advanced Studies of Taste ("Hautes Études du Goût") with the University of Reims Champagne Ardenne, of which he is the president of the Educational Program.
+In 2011, he was appointed as a consulting professor of AgroParisTech, and he was also asked to create courses on science and technology at Sciences Po Paris.

 On 3 June 2014, he was asked to create the "International Center for Molecular Gastronomy AgroParisTech-Inrae", to which he was appointed director.
 That same day, he announced the creation of the International Journal of Molecular Gastronomy.

 Hervé This at Dublin Institute of Technology, Cathal Brugha Street, 2011 with student Ciarán Elliott demonstrating how to achieve a greater volume when whipping egg whites.